usnistgov/NFIQ2/NFIQ2/NFIQ2Algorithm/doc/nfiq2_refresh.1.md

-% REFRESH_NFIQ2(1) Version 1.0 | BSD General Commands Manual
+% NFIQ2(1) Version 1.0 | National Institute of Standards and Technology

 NAME
 ====

-**refresh_nfiq2** — Produces NFIQ2 quality scores for finger print images
+**nfiq2** — Compute quality of fingerprint images

 SYNOPSIS
 ========

-| **refresh_nfiq2** **OPTIONS** [_file/dir_ ...]
+| **nfiq2** **OPTIONS** _file/dir/rs_ [...]

-| **refresh_nfiq2** -f [_batch_ -f ...] **OPTIONS** [_file/dir_ ...]
+| **nfiq2** -f _batch_ [-f ...] **OPTIONS** [_file/dir/rs_ ...]

 DESCRIPTION
 ===========

-| **refresh_nfiq2** is a tool for the biometric fingerprint quality algorithm NFIQ2.
-It is used to produce quality scores for fingerprint image formats supported by the Biometric Evaluation Framework.
+| **nfiq2** is a tool for computing the NIST Fingerprint Image Quality (NFIQ) 2 of fingerprint images.
+It is used to produce quality scores for fingerprint images encoded in formats supported by Biometric Evaluation framework (BMP, JPEG, JPEGL, JPEG-2000, PBM, PNG, TIFF, and WSQ).
+Images can be encoded stand alone, within an ANSI/NIST ITL Type 14 record, or any combination of the two within a Biometric Evaluation Record Store. **nfiq2** serves as a reference implementation of ISO/IEC 29794-4:2017.

-| **refresh_nfiq2** has the ability to take multiple file/directory paths as arguments.
-The exception to this is batch files, which must be following a "-f" option.
-If multiple images are provided, **refresh_nfiq2** will attempt to process all images.
-If an image fails to be scanned for whatever reason, an error is printed in absence of a quality score.

-| **refresh_nfiq2** Prints scores in a Comma Separated Value format (CSV).
-The standard output includes information about the image including: the image's name, finger position (if applicable), quality score, error message (if applicable), whether the image was quantized, and whether the image was resampled.
+| **nfiq2** Prints scores in a Comma Separated Value (CSV) format.
+The default output includes information about the image including: the image's name, finger position (if applicable), quality score, error message (if applicable), whether the image was quantized, and whether the image was resampled.

 | This tool features some additional options, including output redirection and multi-threading, listed below:

 OPTIONS
 =======
-| **-i** _file/dir_
+| **-i** _file/dir/rs_
-> Allows for explicit _file/dir_ arguments to be given to the command line.
-Using this option with a _file/dir_ is equivalent to providing file paths directly to the **refresh_nfiq2** executable.
+> Allows for explicit _file/dir/rs_ arguments to be passed.
+Using this option with a _file/dir/rs_ is equivalent to providing file paths directly to the **nfiq2** executable.

 | **-f** _batch_
-> Allows for batch files to be given to **refresh_nfiq2**.
-This option must be used for a batch file to be correctly processed.
-Each filepath in a batch file is read in and an image tries to be parsed from that location.
-If unsuccessful, an error message is printed out and computation continues until all paths have been scanned.
-This operation can be sequential or multi-threaded.
-Output is not guaranteed to be in order if the multi-threaded option is selected.
+> Batch files.
+A batch file is a plain text file, where each line is the path to a file to process.

 | **-o** _file_
-> Allows for all output to be printed to a _file_.
-A _file_ will be created at the designated path if one does not exist already.
-Output includes all scores, error messages, verbose, speed, and debug dialogue.
+> Write all output to be printed to _file_. _file_ will be overwritten if it exists.

 | **-j** _threads_
-> Indicates the number of worker _threads_ that will be generated when running multi-threaded batch or record store operations.
+> Indicates the number of worker _threads_ that will be spawned when running batch or Record Store operations.
 This number may exceed the number of physical cores on a user's system; however, a warning will appear asking if the user would like to proceed or change the number of _threads_ to equal the number of physical cores.
+One additional thread will be spawed for coordinating output.

 | **-v**
-> Verbose option provides additional feature information pertaining to each subcomponent of the NFIQ2 algorithm.
+> Verbose output.
+Provides additional feature information pertaining to each measurement of NFIQ2.

 | **-q**
-> Speed option provides additional speed information pertaining to the amount of time each subcomponent of the NFIQ2 algorithm took to compute.
+> Speed.
+Provides additional speed information pertaining to the amount of time each measurement of NFIQ2 took to compute.

 | **-d**
-> Debug option provides additional information pertaining to program execution and details each step of computation.
+> Debug.
+Provides additional information pertaining to program execution and details each step of computation.

 | **-F**
-> Force option ignores user-input from the program when an image does not meet NFIQ2 image requirements and proceeds with execution as normal.
+> Force.
+Does not ask for user input when when an image does not meet NFIQ2 image requirements.
 > See NOTES 1

 | **-r**
-> Recursion option allows for directories to be recursively scanned for images.
-I.E. if a directory exists within another directory.
-The Recursion option also traverses that inner directory.
+> Recursion.
+Allows for directories to be recursively scanned for images/records.
 The recursion performed is depth-first and stops once all branches have been scanned.

 | **-m** _model_
-> Allows for an alternative Machine Learning model to be used in conjunction with NFIQ2's algorithm.
+> Allows for alternative random forest parameters to be used in conjunction with NFIQ2's algorithm.
-> Not implemented yet
+> Not yet implemented

 NOTES
 =====

-1. NFIQ2 has restrictions on what kinds of finger print images it can process.
-The color depth and bit depth of an image must be 8.
-The PPI of an image must be 500. **refresh_nfiq2** has mechanisms built in to try and quantize/resample images that do not meet these qualifications so that a score can still be produced.
-These mechanisms will be automatically applied when utilizing "-F" 'force' option.
+1. NFIQ2 has restrictions on what kinds of fingerprint images it can process.
+The color depth and bit depth of an image must be 8 (i.e., maximum of 255 shades of gray).
+The PPI of an image must be 500. **nfiq2** has mechanisms to quantize and/or resample images that do not meet these qualifications so that a quality score can still be produced.
+These mechanisms will be automatically applied when utilizing the **-F** flag.

-2. Output is generated in a standard Comma Separated Value (CSV) format.
+2. Output is generated in a CSV format.
 Headers are printed before any scores are printed.
-The exception to this format is when a single image is provided with no "-v" or "-q" options.
+The exception to this format is when a single image is provided without the **-v** or **-q** flag.
 In this case, only the quality score is printed for the image.

-3. Current supported image types/file formats include:
+3. Current supported formats include:
-	1. Finger print image formats parse-able through the Biometric Evaluation Framework (i.e. png, jpeg, tiff, wsq, etc.)
+	1. Fingerprint image formats parseable through Biometric Evaluation Framework (e.g., PNG, JPEG, TIFF, WSQ, etc.)
 	2. Batch files
-	3. RecordStores
+	3. Record Stores
-	4. ANSI/NIST AN2K files
+	4. ANSI/NIST-ITL 2007 (and later) binary files
-	5. ANSI/ISO ANSI2004 files

 EXAMPLES
 ========

-| The following are examples of using **refresh_NFIQ2** on different file types and option combinations.
+| The following are examples of using **nfiq2** on different file types and option combinations.

-| refresh_NFIQ2 print1
+| nfiq2 print1.wsq

-> Prints the quality score of _print1_ to the screen.
+> Prints the quality score of _print1.wsq_ to the screen.

-| refresh_NFIQ2 print1 print2 print3
+| nfiq2 print1.wsq print2.png print3.an2

-> Prints the standard CSV formatted scores of _print1_, _print2_, and _print3_.
+> Prints the standard CSV formatted scores of _print1.wsq_, _print2.png_, and _print3.an2_.

-| refresh_NFIQ2 fingerprintDir
+| nfiq2 fingerprintDir

-> Searches the directory _fingerprintDir_ and processes all of the finger print images it can identify.
+> Searches the directory _fingerprintDir_ and processes all of the fingerprint images it can identify.

-| refresh_NFIQ2 -r fingerprintDir
+| nfiq2 -r fingerprintDir

-> Recursively searches through _fingerprintDir_ and all directories within _fingerprintDir_ to find and process all identifiable finger prints.
+> Recursively searches through _fingerprintDir_ and all directories within _fingerprintDir_ to find and process all identifiable fingerprints.

-| refresh_NFIQ2 -r -i print1 -i fingerprintDir -o output.txt print2 print3
+| nfiq2 -r -i print1.tif -i fingerprintDir -o output.csv print2.jpg print3.bmp

-> Produces the quality scores of _print1_, _print2_, and _print3_.
-Recursively traverses _fingerprintDir_ and prints the quality scores of the finger print images it discovers in there.
-Saves all score output to a file in the current directory named _output.txt_.
-This example showcases how **refresh_NFIQ2** can support multiple types of arguments in a single execution.
+> Produces quality scores of _print1.tif_, _print2.jpg_, and _print3.bmp_.
+Recursively traverses _fingerprintDir_ and prints the quality scores of the fingerprint images it discovers in there.
+Saves all output to a file in the current directory named _output.csv_.
+This example showcases how **nfiq2** can support multiple types of arguments in a single execution.

-| refresh_NFIQ2 -v -q fingerprintDir
+| nfiq2 -v -q fingerprintDir

-> Produces the quality scores of the finger print images stored inside of _fingerprintDir_.
+> Produces the quality scores of the fingerprint images stored inside of _fingerprintDir_.
 Additional NFIQ2 component algorithm results and their timings are also printed in CSV format -- appended to the standard CSV format.

-| refresh_NFIQ2 -F mixedfingerprintDir
+| nfiq2 -F mixedFingerprintDir

-> _mixedfingerprintDir_ contains a variety of finger print images.
-Some do adhere to NFIQ2's 8 bit color and depth, and 500 PPI requirements, some do not.
-The _-F_ option automatically applies any quantizing or resampling applicable to each image scanned.
+> _mixedFingerprintDir_ contains a variety of fingerprint images.
+Some adhere to NFIQ2's 8 bit and color depth, and 500 PPI requirements, some do not.
+The _-F_ option automatically applies any quantizing and resampling applicable to each image scanned.

-| refresh_NFIQ2 -f batchFile1
+| nfiq2 -f batchFile1.txt

-> The _-f_ option denotes _batchFile1_ as a batch file comprising up of a list of paths to finger print images. **refresh_NFIQ2** grabs the content of this _batchFile1_ and sequentially calculates the quality of each image and prints it to the screen.
+> The **-f** option denotes _batchFile1.txt_ as a batch file comprising of a list of paths to fingerprint images. **nfiq2** reads the content of  _batchFile1.txt_,  sequentially calculates the quality of each image, and prints it to the screen.

-| refresh_NFIQ2 -v -q -f batchFile1 -j 4
+| nfiq2 -v -q -f batchFile1.txt -j 4

-> This is a multi-threaded batch operation on _batchFile1_, utilizing _4_ threads, denoted by the _-j_ option.
-The _-v_ and _-q_ are also enabled, producing additional NFIQ2 sub component scores and their timings.
+> This is a multi-threaded batch operation on _batchFile1.txt_, utilizing _4_ threads, denoted by the **-j** option.
+The **-v** and **-q** are also enabled, producing additional NFIQ2 sub component scores and their timings.

-| refresh_NFIQ2 recordStore1
+| nfiq2 recordStore1

-> Iterates through the records of _recordStore1_ and produces the scores of the images stored within those records sequentially.
+> Iterates through the records of _recordStore1_, producing quality scores of the images stored within the Record Store sequentially.

-| refresh_NFIQ2 -j 8 recordStore1
+| nfiq2 -j 8 recordStore1

 > Multi-threaded operation processing the records of _recordStore1_, utilizing _8_ worker _threads_.

 VERSION
 =======

-| This man page is current for version 1.0 of **refresh_nfiq2**
+| This man page is current for version 1.0 of **nfiq2**

 HISTORY
 =======

-| First Released Summer 2020 by NIST.
+| First released August 2020 by NIST.